Ar-Ess/NoNameEngine/README.md

  - **Delete Models:**
    - You can delete all the models, or just the first one loaded
    - Locate: Edit -> Delete / Delete All

+### View Options
+- Modify the information the Engine shows
+- **Geometry:**
+  - Modify how geometry is seen
+  - Locate: View -> Geometry
+    - Edges: Shows the edges of all models
+    - Normals: Shows the normals of all models